 How Can Agents Improve Their Resourcefulness Skills?

-Resourcefulness tends to grow with knowledge about the organization and its policies as well as experience in the trenches.
+Resourcefulness tends to grow with knowledge about the organization and its policies as well as experienced in the trenches.
 Veteran agents are often better equipped to freelance solutions based on brand knowledge and previous successes.

 - Supervisors would be wise to provide enhanced brand and problem-solving training with emerging employees.

 - By the same token, agents must be thoroughly trained to acquire communication platform excellence to bring all of the possible resources to bear.
-That entails everything from file sharing or involving AI as a determined resource.
+That entails everything from file-sharing or involving AI as a determined resource.

 - Upwards of 68 percent of consumers agree that agent interactions ranked as a key reason they had a positive experience and 62 percent noted knowledge or resourcefulness as a primary reason.

 Not every person has the interpersonal skills to be successful as a customer service rep. While policies and procedures can be taught, there are soft skills that a top-flight agent brings to the table.
 Entire sciences about mindfulness and emotional intelligence point to the benefits of qualitative thinking.

 What Makes Empathy towards the Customer So Important?